writethedocs/www/docs/sponsorship/slack.rst

 * Over 17,000 users
 * 100+ channels

-We don't have specific demographic data for our newsletter, but our conferences are made up of:
+We don't have specific demographic data for our Slack, but our conferences are made up of:

 - Technical Writers (60%)